 Robert Telford first came to B.C. from his native Ontario in 1891 when he was 22.
 He earned a teaching certificate and taught in public schools on Vancouver Island for three years.
 Afterward, he took a medical degree from McGill University and then returned to the Island (Nanaimo and later Chemainus) where he set up medical practice.
 In 1902 (after completing a few months of post-graduate work in Chicago and Montreal), he established a practice in Vancouver and developed a surgery specialization after receiving a F.R.C.S. designation.

-In July 1902, Telford married Ella Maude Monroe in his home church, St. Andrew’s Presbyterian (just a few blocks from the Sanitarium at the corner of Georgia and Richards) and they later had a family of five (Gordon, Douglas, Kenneth, Jean, and Dorothy).
+In July 1902, Telford married Ella Maude Monroe in his home church, St. Andrew’s Presbyterian (the church was at the corner of Georgia and Richards, just a few blocks from the Sanitarium) and they later had a family of six (Gordon, Douglas, Kenneth, Jean, Dorothy, and Robert).

 Telford established the Burrard Sanitarium in 1902 or 1903.